tinacms/tina.io/content/guides/tina-cloud/getting-started/defining-content.md

   picture: '/assets/blog/authors/joe.jpeg'
 ogImage:
   url: '/assets/blog/preview/cover.jpg'

 ---
 ```

 As you can see, we have a quite a few fields that we want our content team to be able to edit as well as the body of the blog post.

+### Making changes to the Schema

-To begin with underneath the object we need to create a new collection object:
+Open up the Tina `schema.ts` file located at `/.tina/schema.ts` To begin with underneath the object we provided, we need to create a new collection object:

 ```json
 {